 The learning that come out of the activities is a bonus – and as a teacher, it always makes me really happy.

-Our activity for WEEK 1 is a cup building tower.
+Our first activity is a cup building tower.
 All you need are the jumbo popsicle sticks and a collection of plastic cups.
 The more cups and sticks that you have available, the better.

 If you have a small figure, like a plastic animal or even a Lego character, try placing it on top of the kids creations to test how strong it is.

-Click here to view Week 1 Cup Tower Building STEM Challenge
+Click here to view Activity # 1 Cup Tower Building STEM Challenge

-Download and print the STEM activity card for the Cup Tower for Week 1.
+Download and print the STEM activity card for the Cup Tower for this activity.
 The card is available in the Free Library.

 As they test and see how far their catapults can throw something, they can change and redesign their creations to improve it as they work.

-Click here to view Week 2 Popsicle Stick STEM Activity
+Click here to view Activity #2 Popsicle Stick STEM Activity

 The free activity cards are available for subscribers, from the Free Resource Library.
 There are two cards that you can choose from.
 One card has an example of the catapult children need to make.
 The other card simply has pictures of the materials.
 This card is more challenging because players have to figure out what the catapult needs to look like.